 Manuel DeBusk was educated in Texas public schools, attended Wayland Junior College, Texas Technological College (now Texas Tech University) and SMU Law School.
 He and his wife Edith established a law firm in Dallas specializing in Mortgage and Real Estate Law.
 He was active in Texas politics from 1936 through 1980.

-Manuel passed away peacefully October 24, 2011, at the age of 97.
-During the 30 years in which he actively participated as the President of the Board of DeBusk Foundation and then as a Director, more than 12,000 gifted and talented children were awarded scholarships for enrichment courses.
+Mr. Manuel DeBusk passed away peacefully October 24, 2011, at the age of 97.
+During the 30 years in which he actively participated as the President of the Board of the DeBusk Foundation and then as a Director, more than 12,000 gifted and talented children were awarded scholarships for enrichment courses.
 He will be missed by all of the lives he touched and dearly remembered for his generosity, integrity and wonderful sense of humor.
-There’s no telling how many people will be enriched as a result of his and Edith’s vision of doing something good for others.
+There’s no telling how many people will be enriched as a result of his and Edith DeBusk’s vision of doing something good for others.
 He paid it forward in more ways than can possibly be counted.
-Manuel often said it would trickle down from where he started, so that our future leaders could some day do great things for others.
-Manuel once referred to all of the gifted and talented children as “budding geniuses.”
+Mr. DeBusk often said it would trickle down from where he started, so that our future leaders could some day do great things for others.
+He once referred to all of the gifted and talented children as, “Budding geniuses.”